-The AWWA Youth Conservation Corps (YCC) implements demonstration erosion control projects on streams, rivers, lakes and ponds in our target region.
+The AWWA Youth Conservation Corps (YCC) implements erosion control projects on streams, rivers, lakes and ponds in our target region.
 Each project showcases solutions to environmental problems faced by waterfront properties that landowners can do themselves.
 These solutions are called Best Management Practices (BMPs).
 AWWA’s technical director or program manager creates a site specific design with BMPs to solve erosion problems and the YCC crew installs the recommendations.
-The labor of crew is funded by grants and donations and the landowner provides all the necessary materials.
-Behind these projects is a crew of eager students supervised by a crew leader and a technical director.
+The labor of crew is funded by donations and grants, and the landowner provides all the necessary materials.
+Behind these projects is a crew of eager high school students supervised by a crew leader and a technical director.
 The YCC program gives its youth corps the opportunity to effect environmental solutions and empowers them to become the future stewards of our water resources.

 The YCC began in 2005 with two demonstration projects done with the assistance of the Mousam Lake YCC and UNH Cooperative Extension.
 For the 2006-2007 seasons AWWA received funding for the YCC from the NHDES Watershed Assistance program, the Towns of Wakefield and Acton, lake associations, individuals, local businesses and private foundations to run a full season of YCC.